-Pursuant to the Law on the National Bank of Serbia (RS Official Gazette, Nos 72/2003, 55/2004, 85/2005 - other law, 44/2010, 76/2012, 106/2012, 14/2015, 40/2015 - CC decision and 44/2018), the National Bank of Serbia, among other tasks, performs the activities of the protection of the rights and interests of consumers of services provided by banks, insurance undertakings, financial leasing providers, voluntary pension fund management companies, payment service providers and e-money issuers, in accordance with law.
+Pursuant to the Law on the National Bank of Serbia (RS Official Gazette, Nos 72/2003, 55/2004, 85/2005 - other law, 44/2010, 76/2012, 106/2012, 14/2015, 40/2015 - CC decision and 44/2018), the National Bank of Serbia, among other tasks, performs the activities of the protection of the rights and interests of consumers of services provided by banks, insurance undertakings, financial lessors, voluntary pension fund management companies, payment service providers and e-money issuers, in accordance with law.

-The source of data in this Information are the activities of the NBS carried out in the area of the protection of consumers using the services of banks, financial lessors, payment service providers and e-money issuers.
+The source of data in this Information are the activities of the NBS carried out in the area of protection of consumers of services provided by banks, financial lessors, payment service providers and e-money issuers.

-The Law on the Protection of Financial Service Consumers (RS Official Gazette, Nos 36/2011 and 139/2014, hereinafter: the Law on Consumer Protection) regulates, inter alia, the rights of consumers of financial services rendered by banks and financial lessors, as well as the conditions and manner of exercising and protecting those rights, while the Law on Payment Services (RS Official Gazette, Nos 139/2014 and 44/2018) regulates, inter alia, the conditions and manner of providing payment services, e-money and the supervision of the implementation of the provisions of this law.
-The Law on Payment Services stipulates that the procedure of exercising the protection of rights and interests of consumers of payment services and holders of e-money shall be subject to the relevant provisions of the law governing the protection of financial service consumers.
+The Law on the Protection of Financial Service Consumers (RS Official Gazette, Nos 36/2011 and 139/2014, hereinafter: Law on Consumer Protection) regulates, inter alia, the rights of consumers of financial services provided by banks and financial lessors, as well as the conditions and manner of exercising and protecting those rights, while the Law on Payment Services (RS Official Gazette, Nos 139/2014 and 44/2018) regulates, inter alia, the conditions and manner of providing payment services, e-money and the supervision of implementation of the provisions of this law.
+The Law on Payment Services stipulates that the procedure of protecting the rights and interests of payment service consumers and e-money holders shall be subject to the relevant provisions of the law governing the protection of rights and interests of financial service consumers.

-In order to familiarise the consumers as fast as possible with the steps of the procedure of the protection of their rights - the first part of the Information presents the procedure for the protection of financial service consumers, starting from filing a complaint to a financial service provider, through filing a complaint to the NBS, to applying for mediation by the NBS, with a short insight into the advantages of consumer rights protection before the NBS.
+In order for consumers to learn quickly about the steps of the procedure for the protection of their rights, the first part of the Information presents the procedure for the protection of financial service consumers, starting from filing a complaint to a financial service provider, through filing a complaint to the NBS, to submitting a mediation proposal to the NBS, with a brief look at the advantages of consumer rights protection before the NBS.

-The second part of the document refers to the imposing of measures and/or fines adopted by the NBS in procedures where irregularities in the operation of financial service providers are established.
+The second part of the document refers to the imposing of measures and/or fines in respect of financial service providers by the NBS once it has detected irregularities in their operations.

-The third part of the document is about financial service providers for whom it has been established that they did not act in accordance with the Law on Consumer Protection or the law regulating payment services, which the NBS announces in accordance with Article 45, paragraph 6 of the Law on Consumer Protection and Section 30 of the Decision on Handling Complaints of Financial Service Consumers (RS Official Gazette, Nos 1/2019, 50/2019, 87/2021 and 77/2023; hereinafter: Decision).
-Namely, the Decision sets forth that the National Bank of Serbia must publish on its website quarterly information on the service providers who were found, in the complaint procedure and in case of banks and lessors in the supervision procedure as well, non-compliant with the Law on the Protection of Financial Service Consumers, the law governing payment services or other law related to the protection of consumers.
+The third part of the document contains information about financial service providers found non-compliant with the Law on Consumer Protection or the law regulating payment services, which the NBS announces in accordance with Article 45, paragraph 6 of the Law on Consumer Protection and Section 30 of the Decision on Handling Complaints of Financial Service Consumers (RS Official Gazette, Nos 1/2019, 50/2019, 87/2021 and 77/2023; hereinafter: Decision).
+Namely, the Decision sets forth that the National Bank of Serbia must publish on its website quarterly information on the service providers which were found, in the complaint procedure - and in case of banks and lessors also in the supervision procedure - not to have acted in accordance with the Law on the Protection of Financial Service Consumers, the law governing payment services or other law related to the protection of consumers.

-The fourth and sixth part presents information about complaints filed against banks, financial lessors, payment service providers and e-money issuers, published quarterly by the NBS in accordance with Section 30 of the Decision, while the fifth part presents information about mediation proposals, i.e. mediation procedures.
+The fourth and the sixth part present information about complaints filed against banks, financial lessors, payment service providers and e-money issuers, published quarterly by the NBS in accordance with Section 30 of the Decision, while the fifth part presents information about mediation proposals and mediation procedures.